Garland Morrow: Vanderbilt

-He was then an assistant for McGugin from 1927 to 1932.
-Morrow served as the head basketball coach at Vanderbilt from 1929 until 1931.
+Morrow was then an assistant for McGugin from 1927 to 1932.
+He also served as the head basketball coach at Vanderbilt from 1929 until 1931.
 He again coached the Vanderbilt basketball team from 1944 to 1946.

-Cumberland
+Cumberland (TN)

-Morrow was hired at Cumberland as a coach in 1932, and was elected to the Cumberland Sports Hall of Fame in 1978.
+Morrow was hired at Cumberland University as a coach in 1932, and was elected to the Cumberland Sports Hall of Fame in 1978.

 Cincinnati

-He was freshman coach for the Cincinnati Bearcats under Russ Cohen.
+Morrow was freshman football coach for the Cincinnati Bearcats under Russ Cohen.

+Later life and death

+Morrow move from Abilene, Texas to Mineola, Texas in 1980.
+He died on November 4, 1987, at a hospital in Grand Saline, Texas.